MicrosoftDocs/win32/desktop-src/NetPeerDistCimProv/disable-bcserveonbattery-msft-netbranchcacheorchestrator.md

 ---
-Description: 'A client may be configured to not listen for content discovery requests in distributed cache mode when operating on battery.' ms.assetid: 'eee04d3f-a5fe-4cc6-a9ef-c3d1777e8063'
+Description: A client may be configured to not listen for content discovery requests in distributed cache mode when operating on battery. ms.assetid: eee04d3f-a5fe-4cc6-a9ef-c3d1777e8063
-title: 'Disable\_BCServeOnBattery method of the MSFT\_NetBranchCacheOrchestrator class'
+title: Disable\_BCServeOnBattery method of the MSFT\_NetBranchCacheOrchestrator class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Disable\_BCServeOnBattery method of the MSFT\_NetBranchCacheOrchestrator class